xiancaicai/xiancaicai/README.md

-- Hi, I’m @xiancaicai, and I'm:
-- 🌱 ...into Statistical Programming.
+- A uni student into Data and Analytics.
-- 🌱 ...currently studying Statistics at uni, mainly using R.
+- Currently studying Statistics at uni, mainly using R.
-- 🌱 ...learning Python in my free time.
+- Learning Python in my free time.
-- 🌱 ...aiming to use this GitHub to get familiar with Git, and to share code from uni and personal projects.
+- Aiming to use this GitHub to get familiar with Git, and share code from uni and personal projects.

 <!---
 xiancaicai/xiancaicai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.